Major and Minor in Political Science

 In addition, the department encourages international study for political science students and will arrange for appropriate credits for courses of study at international universities.

-Political science majors must take at least 40 units of history coursework.
+Political science majors must take at least 40 units of political science coursework.

 B.A.
 Degree Requirements